dauldd/retrieval-app/README.md

   -d '{"query": "What is the main topic?"}'
 ```

-Returns an answer and a list of source documents.
-The query is processed by the hybrid retriever, which returns relevant chunks from both bm25 and semantic searches.
-These chunks are passed to the LLM (gemini-2.5-flash for this project) as context, which generates a natural language answer.
-The response includes both the answer text and the filenames of the source documents being used.
+Returns answer and source documents.
+Hybrid retriever processes query and passes relevant chunks to LLM (gemini-2.5-flash) for answer generation.

 ## Setup

-To complete the setup, install the required dependencies, configure the API key and start the development server.

 ```bash
 pip install -r requirements.txt